rodluger/everest/docs/troubleshooting.rst

      :height: 100px
      :figclass: align-center

-   The :py:obj:`res` object returned by :py:func:`everest.tools.Detrend` is a tuple containing the time array, the de-trended flux array, and the indices of the light curve that were masked.
+   The :py:obj:`res` object returned by :py:func:`everest.usertools.Detrend` is a tuple containing the time array, the de-trended flux array, and the indices of the light curve that were masked.